Damen Group: Jamaica Defence Force (JDF) Coast Guard

 On October 27, 2005, the JDF Coast Guard commissioned HMJS Cornwall, the first of three Damen 4207 vessels (termed County class by the JDFCG).
 The second County-class vessel, HMJS Middlesex, was commissioned on April 7, 2006.
 The third and final vessel, HMJS Surrey, was commissioned on June 26, 2007.
 The vessels are dubbed County class as they are named after the three counties of Jamaica.

 On June 25, 2020, the JDF Coast Guard commissioned HMJS Nanny of the Maroons, a Damen FCS 5009 Cutter.
 The vessel is named after the Jamaican National Hero Nanny of the Maroons.

 Hong Kong Marine Police

 The Marine Region of the Hong Kong Police Force is having Stan 2600 patrol boats built by Damen.

 Damen Mk I boats were used in Hong Kong and now retired after Keka-class patrol boats were delivered.

 Ecuadorian Coast Guard

 In November 2011 the Ecuadorian Coast Guard ordered Damen Stan 2606 patrol vessels, to be built in Ecuador by Astinave.

-Vietnam Coast Guard
+Vietnam Coast Guard / Vietnam Maritime search and Rescue Coordination Center

-Damen Group has already delivered some Damen Stan 4207 patrol vessels for search and rescue missions.
+Damen Group has already delivered some Damen Stan 4207 patrol vessels for search and rescue missions managed by the Vietnam Maritime search and Rescue Coordination Center (VN MRCC) under the Vietnam National Maritime Bureau and reporting to the Ministry of Transport.